RaphaelSchindler/NotebookWebsite/_posts/2017-02-26-understanding-computers-and-cognition.md

 A fascinating way of viewing an organism:
 <p delete-line/>
-> The structure of the organism at any moment determines a _domain of perturbations_---a space of possible effects the medium [_ie_ the environment, _etc_] could have on ghe sequence of structural states that it could follow.
+> The structure of the organism at any moment determines a _domain of perturbations_---a space of possible effects the medium [_ie_ the environment, _etc_] could have on the sequence of structural states that it could follow.

 * * *